toptal/chewy/README.md

 end
 ```

-Then chewy reindexing flow would be look like following pseudo-code (even in mongoid):
+Then the Chewy reindexing flow would look like the following pseudo-code (even in Mongoid):

 ```ruby
 Product.includes(:categories).find_in_batches(1000) do |batch|